ggalloro/ai-news/README.md

 # AI News Audio Briefing

-This project is a fully automated, cloud-native application that fetches the latest articles from multiple AI-focused RSS feeds, generates a conversational audio podcast in Italian, and serves it through a simple web interface.
+This project is a fully automated, cloud-native application that fetches the latest articles from multiple AI-focused RSS feeds, generates a conversational audio podcast, and serves it through a simple web interface.

 The entire pipeline is serverless, using a powerful **Cloud Run Job** for the backend batch processing and a **Cloud Run Service** for the web frontend.
 This architecture is designed for performance, scalability, and reliability.